natetan/tb-tacocats/README.md

 As you navigate this app, you can discover for yourself the ways TB, HIV, and Drug Resistant TB are impacting this world both separately and together.

 ## Implementation
 We implemented this app using R as our backend in RStudio.
 We used a variety of R libraries to help us with the visuals, such as `ggplot2` and `plotly`.
 We implemented the frontend using a web application framework for R known as `Shiny`.
-Our web app is hosted on ShinyApps and can be found [here](https://yulongtan.shinyapps.io/tb-tacocats/)